Reducing Training Time in Cross-Silo Federated Learning using Multigraph Topology: Literature Review

 \textbf{Communication Topology}.
 The topology has a direct impact on the complexity and convergence of federated learning~\cite{chen2020wireless}.
-Many works have been introduced to improve the effectiveness of topology, including star-shaped topology~\cite{brandes2008variants,konevcny2016federated,mcmahan2016federated,mcmahan2017communication,kairouz2019advances} and optimized-shaped topology~\cite{neglia2019role,wang2019matcha,marfoq2020throughput,koloskova2020unified,bellet2021d,vogels2021relaysum}.
-Particularly, a spanning tree topology is discovered by~\cite{prim1957shortest} and improved by~\cite{marfoq2020throughput,vogels2021relaysum} to reduce the training time.
-In~\cite{brandes2008variants}, STAR topology is designed where an orchestrator averages model updates in each communication round.
-Wang \etal~\cite{wang2019matcha} introduce MATCHA to speed up the training process through decomposition sampling.
-Since the duration of a communication round is dictated by stragglers~\cite{karakus2017straggler,li2018near}, Neglia \etal~\cite{neglia2019role} explore how to choose the degree of a regular topology.
-Recently, Marfoq \etal~\cite{marfoq2020throughput} proposes RING topology for cross-silo federated learning using the theory of max-plus linear systems.
+Many works have been introduced to improve the effectiveness of topology, including star-shaped topology~\cite{brandes2008variants,konevcny2016federated,mcmahan2016federated,mcmahan2017communication,kairouz2019advances} and optimized-shaped topology~\cite{neglia2019role,wang2019matcha,marfoq2020throughput,bellet2021d,vogels2021relaysum,huang2022tackling}.
+Particularly, a spanning tree topology based on~\cite{prim1957shortest} algorithm was introduced by~\cite{marfoq2020throughput} to reduce the training time.
+As mentioned by~\cite{brandes2008variants}, STAR topology is designed where an orchestrator averages model updates in each communication round.
+The authors in~\cite{wang2019matcha} introduce MATCHA to speed up the training process through decomposition sampling.
+Since the duration of a communication round is dictated by stragglers effect~\cite{karakus2017straggler,li2018near}, ~\cite{neglia2019role} explore how to choose the degree of a regular topology.
+RING topology is proposed in~\cite{marfoq2020throughput} for cross-silo federated learning using the theory of max-plus linear systems.
+Huang~\etal~\cite{huang2022tackling} introduce sample-induced topology which is able to recover the effectiveness of existing SGD-based algorithms along with their corresponding rates.
+Recently, Wu~\etal~\cite{wu2023topology} conducts a comprehensive survey of models, frameworks, and algorithms on network topologies.